 - Age UK Sittingbourne

 Invicta Crew Members

-Steve Wood, Mike Scott, Jeff Hall, Beverley Willis, Chris Bunting, Michael Downes and Richard Joy are also trained Kingfisher crew members who volunteer to take the boat out two or three times a month during the season of operation.
+Steve Wood, Jeff Hall, Beverley Willis, Chris Bunting, Michael Downes and Richard Joy are also trained Kingfisher crew members who volunteer to take the boat out two or three times a month during the season of operation.